V3R v1.4 — What's New

 Dedicated foil colours in the mapping dropdown

-Mapping a custom-named spot to a known foil colour used to mean two steps: pick generic Foil from the dropdown, then open the layer panel and choose Gold (or Silver, or Red) from the foil colour picker.
 The Layer Mapping Manager now offers eight dedicated foil presets directly — Silver Foil, Gold Foil, Red Foil, Green Foil, Blue Foil, Pink Foil, Purple Foil, Bronze Foil — alongside the existing Holographic option.
+Pick the colour you want and the layer arrives in the sidebar already named and configured.

 How: Layer Mapping Manager → effect dropdown → select any of the named foil colours.